 What do we know about the mysterious Apple Watch so far?

-As well as the launch of the iPhone 6 and iPhone 6 Plus, Apple made another, unexpected, announcement: the launch of the Apple Watch.
+In addition to the launch of the iPhone 6 and iPhone 6 Plus, Apple made another unexpected announcement: The launch of the Apple Watch.

 This signals a new development for Apple.
 It’s the first watch they’ve ever released, although we can expect that the release of the Apple Watch 2 is but a year away.